hexronuspi/einops-sarvam/README.md

 ## Getting Started: Running the Code

-To test the code, download the `.ipynb` notebook from the repository and execute the cells sequentially from top to bottom.
+To test the code, download the `.ipynb` notebook from the repository, open it in google colab(for preinstalled libraries) and execute the cells sequentially from top to bottom.
 For custom test cases, modify the `tests.py` file, available at:
 [**https://github.com/hexronuspi/einops-sarvam/blob/main/tests.py**](https://github.com/hexronuspi/einops-sarvam/blob/main/tests.py).
 This `tests.py` file also gets downloded when the cells are run in sequential manner.

 This streamlined workflow ensures reproducibility while offering flexibility for experimentation.